 Skip to main content

-Holiday notice: OESC offices will be closed Monday, September 2 for Labor Day.
+Holiday notice: OESC offices will be closed Monday, May 25 for Memorial Day.
 Weekly benefit payments and automatic transfers may be delayed due to bank closures during the holiday.

 Initial and Continued Claims Data